 => ALTER RESOURCE POOL tm MEMORYSIZE '4G' PLANNEDCONCURRENCY 4 MAXCONCURRENCY 5;

-PLANNEDCONCURRENCY setting to determine whether data is small enough to store in WOS, or should be written directly to ROS.
+COPY commands use the concurrency setting to determine whether data is small enough to store in WOS or if it should be written to ROS.
 Therefore, set this value to be the number of concurrent loads you expect to perform in your database.
 The

-WOSDATA resource pool also determines how much RAM is available to WOS.
+WOSDATA resource pool also determines how much RAM the WOS can use.

 => ALTER RESOURCE POOL wosdata MAXMEMORYSIZE '4G' PLANNEDCONCURRENCY 3;

-By default, Vertica automatically decides whether to place data in WOS or load it directly to ROS containers, based on the amount of data processed by a DML statement:
+By default, Vertica automatically decides whether the data should be placed in WOS or stored directly in ROS containers based on the amount of data processed by a

 For low-latency access to data, use small loads.
 The automatic Tuple Mover settings are the best option for handling such smaller loads.
 One exception is for single-node deployments, where a system failure would cause in-memory data to be lost.
 In this case, you might want to force all data loads to go directly to disk.